-Non-life best estimate liabilities are assumed to be equal to the IFRS liabilities for non-life business.
+Non-life best estimate liabilities are calculated under an identical methodology to the IFRS liabilities for non-life business.
 The medical expense insurance business is 100% reinsured to Assicurazioni Generali SpA, and so there is no residual insurance exposure.

 Non-Life Reinsurance Recoverables